gidden/2024_gidden_cstorage/README.md

 and is subject to its license.
 Any further use of this data must be credited back to the citation below.

+In addition to the data packaged here, the user needs to grab the SupplementalTables.xlsx from the paper directly.

 Data in `2024_gidden_cstorage/data/derived` are generated from `100`-series notebooks in this repository.